Phoenix (Tempe) Chai Tea Adventures

 Reviewer(s): Aireona (the sugar-lover)

-Flavor: I believe that Cupz serves Seattle’s Best chai, but I have not yet confirmed this.
-Either way, the chai tea that they serve is very sweet.
-I would actually say that I don’t get much of a spicy hint at all when I drink this tea, but for anyone that loves sugary drinks (like myself), it still has a good flavor.
-It is a great, milky drink for cold mornings and I find that it is also more rich than many of the other chais I have had.
+Flavor: The chai tea that Cupz serves is very sweet.
+I would actually say that I don’t get much of a spicy hint at all when I drink this tea, but for anyone that loves sugary drinks (like myself), it has an amazingly rich flavor.
+It is a great, milky drink for cold mornings and I find that it is also more hearty than many of the other chais I have had.
 If you prefer sweet, rather than spicy, this is definitely a chai that you might enjoy.
 I love this tea, but I’m giving it a 2.5/5 just because it strays so far from the classic chai flavor.